Sorry, your browser is out-of-date!

 Coast Protection Board Members

-I have been a member of the Coast Protection Board since 2020 as the Ministerial appointment with experience and knowledge in technical problems of coast protection.
+I have been a member of the Coast Protection Board since 2024 as a Ministerial appointment with experience and knowledge in technical problems of coastal protection.

 Read more about our related priorities